dart-lang/dart-pad/README.md

     dart bin/dartpad_server.dart --port 8082

-The server will run from port 8082 and export /api/compile and /api/analyze JSON APIs.
+The server will run from port 8082 and export several JSON APIs, like `/api/compile` and `/api/analyze`.

 ## See also